 If you're concerned about your ability to pay your fees, please get in touch.

-The government has also announced an additional $550 per fortnight for eligible full-time students.
-You can find more information about eligibility on the Australian Government Services Australia website.
+You can find more information about eligibility of additional government assistance on the Australian Government Services Australia website.
 If you are not currently studying full-time but would like to adjust your study plan, please book an online appointment with one of our Course Advice Specialists and we will see if this is possible for you.

 Do I still have to pay the Student Services and Amenities Fee (SSAF)?